General Terms and Conditions of Sales - Bioseutica® B.V. 2022 ©

 Article 15 Jurisdiction, applicable law.

-2. To the sale and delivery of products and services by Bioseutica to Purchaser, to orders and offers related thereto and to these General Terms and Conditions, and the applicability thereof, Dutch law shall apply.
-The law of the Convention on Contracts for the International Sale of Goods (CISG) of the United Nations of 11-04-1980, is in addition thereto applicable to international transactions.
-These General Terms and Conditions shall in such cases take precedence over the rules of the CISG.
+2. To the sale and delivery of products and services by Bioseutica® to Purchaser, to orders and offers related thereto and to these General Terms and Conditions, and the applicability thereof, Dutch law shall apply.
+The applicability of the provisions of the United Nations Convention on Contracts for the Sale of Goods (the ‘Vienna Sale Convention’) is precluded.

 3. These General Terms and Conditions are available in the English language only.
-General Terms and Conditions of Sales - Bioseutica B.V.
-2020 ©
+General Terms and Conditions of Sales - Bioseutica® B.V.
+2022 ©